ChrisWilding/ChrisWilding.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Chris Wilding.
-I'm music loving, tea obsessed software developer living and working in Manchester, UK.
+I'm a music loving, tea obsessed software developer working in Leeds, UK.

-Some of the languages, software and tools I work with regularly are:
+Some of the languages, software and tools I work with regularly are: CSS, Git, GitHub, GraphQL, JavaScript, Mac OX X, React, RSpec, Sinatra, SCSS and Vim

-AngularJS, Capybara, CSS, Cucumber, Git, GitHub, JavaScript, Jira, Linux, Mac OS X, MySQL, RSpec, Ruby, RubyMine, Ruby on Rails, SCSS, SQL, Ubuntu, Vagrant, Vim
+In the past I've also worked with: AngularJS, Capybara, Cucumber, C#, Jira, Linux, Mac OS X, MySQL, Python, SQL, Ubuntu and Vagrant